Planning your presentation well is the first step toward a successful audience experience.

-Defining your audience is a key part of making your presentation useful.
-If you are presenting a highly technical subject and people do not realize that, many people will feel lost and disappointed by the presentation, even if it is excellent.
-If you present a subject at a basic level and experienced people attend, they may feel cheated because they already know everything you are presenting.
+Defining your audience will help you develop content appropriate for your audience’s level of expertise.
+If you are presenting a highly technical subject and attendees are expecting a basic overview, many people will feel lost and disappointed by the presentation, even if it is excellent.
+If you present a subject at a basic level and attendees expect technical details, they may feel cheated because they already know everything you are presenting.
 This is a good reason to make sure the intended audience is specified clearly in your presentation proposal.
 If you did not clearly identify an audience in your original proposal, contact your track coordinator and get it changed as soon as possible.

-The other side of the coin is for you.
 If you have not defined a specific audience, you may disappoint everyone.
-You may give too many basics for advanced users and too much detail for beginners.
+It may be too basic for advanced users and too detailed for beginners.
 Pick an audience and focus your whole presentation on that audience.
-An occasional tidbit for someone more or less advanced might be fine, but your goal is to meet the needs of your audience.
+Some background information or directions to technical aspects may be fine, but your goal is to meet the needs of your audience.
 Define your audience well and review every part of your presentation to make sure you are targeting the right group.

 What do I expect them to gain from it?

-Whatever you choose as your goal for the audience, review every aspect of your presentation to make sure it contributes to that end.
-Throw away or modify anything that doesn’t fit your objectives.
+As of ELUNA 2020, presenters provide learning outcomes as part of the proposal submission process.
+As you craft your presentation, consider those learning outcomes and review every aspect of your presentation to make sure it contributes to that end.
+Throw away or modify anything that doesn’t fit your learning outcomes.
 If you feel that you haven’t accomplished your goal, determine what needs to be added, changed or deleted so that you will.
 Be brutal.

 Why would people want to come?

+ELUNA attendees have the choice of at least 10 sessions they could attend during each breakout slot.
+Why would they want to attend yours?
+Consider your presentation topic carefully for your audience and its appeal.
+Out of the hundreds of ELUNA attendees, this session may only appeal to two, and it may be too late for them to use what they would gain from your session.
+They might choose to go to something else, instead.
+This is not to discourage you!
 Choose an audience that is broad enough to give you a reasonable group.
 Choose goals that will appeal to a reasonable percentage of that group.
 Consider what kind of sessions would appeal to you and to others from your institution.
-If you have any questions about your audience or focus, talk to your track coordinator about their reaction to your suggestions.
+If you have any questions about your audience or focus, talk to your track coordinator for feedback about your suggestions.